Atinos31/Blog-it/README.md

 * Sign up to MongoDB
 * Create a new shared Cluster
-* Select a Cloud provider and region (I used AWS and Ireland)
+* Select a Cloud provider and region
 * For free use  m0 cluster tier
 * Give your cluster a name
 * Go to collections and add a database